 I’m a big fan of the Alameda County Community Food Bank (ACCFB) and their mission to get everyone in the county fed.
 There’s a lot of great local nonprofits out there which I advocate for and want to support, but the food bank has concrete goals that are unquestionably good.
 They feed so many people who would otherwise suffer needlessly.
 As a community acupuncturist and general advocate for community health, making sure that our people are nourished meets one of the most basic and fundamental aspects of health and wellbeing.

-We’ve done a lot of food drives to benefit them over the last ten years.
-After we do our food drives, the ACCFB sends us a certificate stating how many pounds of food we’ve collected.
+We’ve done a lot of food drives to benefit them over the last twelve years.
+After we do our food drives, the ACCFB would sometimes send us a certificate stating how many pounds of food we’ve collected.
 We haven’t always been good about saving these certificates, but, adding up the ones we do have on file, we’ve collected, with your help, 3,396 pounds of food.
 Which is a ton of food!
 (Actually it’s about 1.7 tons.).